[Top] Noxian Might

 - He is a very binary and predictable champion

 Why binary?
 Well, binary numbers consist of 1 and 0.
 Now imagine 1 being a very good performance, and 0 a pretty average or bad one.
 Thats what Darius is like.
 He exceeds in matchups and against composition that favor him, but has a very hard time achieving anything if he plays against a composition built against him or a counter matchup on lane.
 There isnt much inbetween.
 Luckily, the latter one is infrequent and he can perform very well in most given games.

 Why predictable?
-Because Darius isnt Lee Sin or LeBlanc who can style around you, juke all your abilities and kite you efficiently.
+Because Darius isnt Lee Sin or LeBlanc who can style around you, juke all your abilities and leave you running around like a headless chicken.
 No, Darius is a straightforward champion.
-He is a brick wall on anabolica whose whole message is "fight me bruh".
-Which is definitely good when you get somebody that does want to fight and who underestimates your power.
+He is a Brick Wall made out of axes that will kill you if you get to close.
+Which is definitely good when you get somebody that does want to fight and underestimates your power.
 But when you have two coordinated people that arent afraid of flashing in a gank situation to keep you from getting 5 stacks, things get a little more difficult.
 You cant really do much.
 You only have your flash to make a significant play and otherwise just have to accept that you probably wont catch up to that Lee Sin with his 100 ward-jumps, and work with what you have.